suryapratap04/inspector/CONTRIBUTING.md

 First off, thank you for considering contributing to MCPJam Inspector!
 It's people like you that make the open source community such a great place.

+## Finding an issue to work on

+1. You can find things to work on in our [issues tab](https://github.com/MCPJam/inspector/issues).
+2. Look for issues labelled `good first issue` and `very easy`.
+These are great starter tasks that are low commitment
+3. Once you find an issue you like to work on, comment on the issue and tag @matteo8p.
+Then assign yourself the issue.
+This helps avoid multiple contributors working on the same issue.

 ## Getting Started

 ### Prerequisites